kimden/stk-code/README.md

 #### Or in short, STK 2.Xue TME + CM :P
 SuperTuxKart is a free kart racing game.
 The SuperTuxKart homepage can be found at <https://supertuxkart.net/>.

+## Building from source

+Building instructions can be found in [`INSTALL.md`](/INSTALL.md)

+To compile SuperTuxKart TME, you will need to install custom assets.
+Check out the releases tab for the latest version of `stk-assets.zip`.

 ## A shorter and clearer version of the info below can be found in a new "*Tyres*" tab in the in-game help menu.

 ![STK Tyre Mod Edition](/tme_banner.png)

 ## License
 The software is released under the GNU General Public License (GPL) which can be found in the file [`COPYING`](/COPYING) in the same directory as this file.

-## Building from source

-Building instructions can be found in [`INSTALL.md`](/INSTALL.md)

-To compile SuperTuxKart 2.0 and/or STK TME, you will need to install custom assets instead of the ones detailed in INSTALL.md .
-Check out the releases tab for the latest version.

 ---
 ## What is SuperTuxKart 2.0 Tyre Mod Edition (TME)?